 You shall not covet your neighbor’s house; you shall not covet … his manservant, or his maidservant, or his ox, or his ass, or anything that is your neighbor’s.

 As we also saw last week, the law against coveting is directed, not against an action, but against a sin of the heart.
 Just as the sin of adultery begins with the sin of coveting your neighbor’s spouse, so the sin of theft is born when you covet your neighbor’s stuff.

 That said, it should also be noted that not just theft can spring from the sin of covetousness.
 Because it is possible to covet more than simply your neighbor’s stuff.
 You can also covet his very life, with rather creepy results.
-Here, for instance, is a recent blog entry by Judith Warner on the New York Times website in which she and various other members of the Chattering Classes work through their… issues… in an orgasm of Obama Envy.
+Here, for instance, is a blog entry from 2009 by Judith Warner on the New York Times website in which she and various other members of the Chattering Classes work through their… issues… in an orgasm of Obama Envy.
 After the initial outpouring of adulation for their hero, things start to get rather dark and weird as the spirit of covetousness takes over and turns highly paid, literate, well-heeled and upstanding members of our upper class into disturbing people ripped from the pages of Stephen King’s Misery:

 There’s a subcategory of people who feel that they really should have true intimacy with the Obamas.
 Because they went to school with them.
 Because they used to dream like them.
 Because, with one or two “different turns,” they maybe could have been them.